Nimo

 Important points to keep in mind

-Transfer efficiency uses dry biomass or energy units to avoid water-related variation in mass .
+Transfer efficiency uses dry biomass or energy units to avoid water-related variation.

-Typical transfer between trophic levels is small; about 10% often becomes new tissue while ~90% is lost via respiration and waste .
+Typical transfer between trophic levels is about 10%; ~90% is lost through respiration and waste.

-Producers limit the entire food chain because they capture only a small fraction (~1%) of solar energy .
+Producers limit the entire food chain, capturing only ~1% of solar energy.

-Calculate total biomass per trophic level by multiplying individual dry mass by population size and summing species totals .
+Total biomass per trophic level is calculated by multiplying individual dry mass by population size.

-Common causes of low transfer efficiency: undigested waste, respiration losses, low primary productivity and poor food quality .
+Common causes of low transfer efficiency include undigested waste, respiration losses, low primary productivity, and poor food quality.

 Built with v0